Investing in Diversity: Why it Makes Sense.

-Uncertainty has been prevalent in the world this past year with happenings such as Brexit, shootings, U.S. Presidential elections, etc. Yet, in the midst of uncertain times LATINA Style magazine challenges the world claiming that investing in Latinas makes sense from all perspectives.
-Since 2001, LATINA Style has recognized companies committed to diversity and inclusion in their respective workforce, especially those that provide career advancement opportunities for Hispanic women.
-Each year, LATINA Style chooses 50 companies (LS50) via an extensive survey as being the most sensitive to Latinas’ needs and goals in the workplace and that provide the best career opportunities for Latinas in the U.S. After several years of honoring such companies, LATINA Style posed an interesting question: is it economically prudent to invest in companies that are committed to the advancement of Latinas in the workplace?
-While many have made the case that women in business makes sense on all levels, LATINA Style took this a step further by asking if this was true even as a financial investment.
+Since 1998, LATINA Style has recognized companies that are committed to diversity and inclusion in their respective workforce, especially those that provide career advancement opportunities for Hispanic women.
+Each year, LATINA Style chooses 50 companies (LS50) via an extensive survey as being the most sensitive to Latinas’ needs and goals in the workplace and that provide the best career opportunities for Latinas in the U.S. Since 2001 we have tracked the stocks of the Top 50.

-LATINA Style put this theory to the test using its own socially responsible criteria: investing in the LS50.
-Allgen Financial Services, Inc. (www.allgenfinancial.com) a registered investment advisory firm based in Florida, was commissioned to test and compare the returns of companies in the LS50 to the stock market at large.
-Using the S&P 500 index to represent the market at large, Allgen Financial Services, Inc. compiled yearly returns of the S&P 500 vs. yearly returns equally allocated among the LS50 for the respective years.
-While previous years’ studies have shown that investing in these companies can be a wise investment purely from a financial perspective,* the 2016 results showed deviation from the historical trend.
+LATINA Style challenged this critique by commissioning Allgen Financial Advisors, Inc. (www.allgenfinancial.com) a Registered Investment Advisory Firm based in Florida, to test and compare the returns of companies in the LS50 to the stock market at large.
+Using the S&P 500 index to represent the market at large, Allgen Financial Advisors, Inc. compiled yearly returns of the S&P 500 vs. yearly returns equally allocated among the LS50 for the respective years.

 |Average Annual Real Return since 2001*|

-While the analysis is by no means comprehensive in that there are multiple other variables to consider when making investment decisions, it does provide an interesting consideration in a time when society questions every aspect of daily living.
-As such, these results have affirmed that investing in companies that live out responsible, social practices, as do the LS50, can be morally beneficial while financially prudent.
+While the analysis is by no means comprehensive in that there are multiple other variables to consider when making investment decisions, it does provide an interesting consideration in a time when the value of cultural diversity is being questioned.
+As such, these results have affirmed again that investing in companies that live out responsible, social practices, as do the LS50, can be morally beneficial while financially prudent.

 *This analysis is based on available data at the time of analysis.
 Some company performances have been omitted as they no longer exist or were not publicly traded.
 This analysis and returns are also based on a yearly rebalancing of the portfolio to take into account the different companies that are chosen as part of the index each year and an equal weighting of each company.
 In addition, the measured performance and conclusions derived therein reflect a retrospective look at market performance as the study is conducted after the companies have been selected.
 It is never prudent to invest based on historical stock performance alone.
 In addition, the LS50 index is not a real market index but rather a dynamic collection of companies as chosen yearly by LATINA Style magazine.
 The rates of return and performance illustrated do not reflect any costs associated with investing in either index.